zerogamma/LivyVillage/README.md

 Launches the test runner in the interactive watch mode.<br />
 There are 5 test-driven cases: <br />
-    `axios_ApiCall.test.js:` this test is used to check the redux call when succeed or failed. <br>
+    `redux_flow.test:` this test is used to check the redux call when succeed or failed. <br>
     `$_components.test.js:` this tests are used to check the components if the render match a previous snapshot.

 ### `NOTES:`